 She looked up.

-He held the letter gently in one hand.
+He held the letter carefully in one hand.

 “I read something my mother left for me.”